leshack/Hackthebox/Ophichi/Common enumeration.md

 			|_  256 17:6b:c3:a8:fc:5d:36:08:a1:40:89:d2:f4:0a:c6:46 (ED25519)
 			8080/tcp open  http    Apache Tomcat 9.0.38
 ```

 ## Apache Tomcat 9.0.38
- Looking for the information of tomat changelog found out that it was recently changed so am no going to dig much on that;
+ Looking for the information of tomat changelog I found out that it was recently changed so am not going to dig much on that;

-##### Screenshot 1
+#### Output

  ![[Pasted image 20210703161123.png]]

- ## Checking the web browser at
+## Default Page-YAML
-   *10.10.10.227:8080
+ Checking the web browser at http://10.10.10.227

-   ##### Screenshot 2
+#### output
    ![[Pasted image 20210703161641.png]]

  it brings a parse yaml and by writing anything then executing it brings an error of security reason

-  ##### Screenshot 3
+#### Output
   ![[Pasted image 20210703161903.png]]